TheCandidStartup/TheCandidStartup.github.io/_drafts/json-relational-database-grid-view.md

 ## JSON Storage Format

  Postgres has two JSON storage types.
-The JSON type stores the JSON document as a string with whitespace, ordering and formatting preserved.
+The JSON type stores the JSON document as a string with whitespace, ordering and numeric formatting preserved.
 The JSONB type converts the JSON document into a binary representation optimized for fast query and indexing.

 The JSON type has 4 bytes of document structure overhead per custom field (double quotes, colon, comma), plus another 3-6 per document (curly brackets, string length[^s0]).
 Then we need to add 32 bytes for the attribute id UUID encoded as a string.
-Finally, each value has potential overhead from the way its encoded in JSON.
+Finally, each value has potential overhead from the way it's encoded in JSON.

 | Custom Field Type | JSON Encoding | Storage Overhead (worst case) |
 | - | - | - |